Real Estate Marketing Expenses

 We hired an independent market research company to survey 300 active real estate agents across the United States and Canada.
-These agents were asked questions on a wide variety of topics, including their marketing and spending habits.
+These agents were asked questions on a wide variety of topics, including their marketing budget and spending habits.

-In this blog, we'll walk through the spend results and reveal the intriguing insights we saw about top-performing real estate agents.
+In this blog, we'll walk through the results and reveal the intriguing insights we saw about top-performing real estate agents.
 (Hint: if you think they spend differently, you're right!)

 First, let's take a look at what the average agent actually makes in a year: